-One of the most important books on the topic of societal collapse is ‘The Collapse of Complex Societies’ by Joseph Tainter; an incredibly well-researched study of various societal collapses throughout history.
-Tainter develops a model of collapse via seventeen examples, then applies it to three case studies: The Western Roman Empire, the Mayan civilization of Mesoamerica, and the Chaco culture of North America.
+‘The Collapse of Complex Societies’ by Joseph Tainter is one of the most important books on this subject.
+It’s an incredibly well-researched study of various societal collapses throughout history.
+Tainter develops a model of collapse via seventeen examples, then applies the model to three case studies: The Western Roman Empire, the Mayan civilization of Mesoamerica, and the Chaco culture of North America.

-Most people understand ‘societal collapse’ to mean “society becomes very shitty”, but Tainter provides the technical definition of ‘collapse = a massive reduction in the complexity of a society’ (not quoted verbatim).
+‘Societal collapse’ is generally understood to mean “society becomes very shitty” but Tainter provides the technical definition of ‘collapse = a massive reduction in the complexity of a society’ (not quoted verbatim).

 A ‘complex system’ can be loosely defined as ‘a system that consists of multiple interdependent parts or subsystems that interact in a non-simple way.’
 Note the operative word: Non-simple.
 A wristwatch has multiple interacting parts, but operates in a simple manner to perform a simple task.